kleinee/jns/README.md

-# jns
-# Jupyter Notebook Server
-# on Raspberry PI 2
+# Jupyter Notebook Server on Raspberry PI 2

-## NOTE
-Whilst I started development based on the unattended netinstaller, we now have the option to install on top of the official Raspbian Jessie Lite image released by the Raspberry Pi Foundation!
-The scripts work without changes!

-## Motivation
-Well this cannot be about Big Data, can it?
-No it is not.
-This is more about interactive exploration: Sliderules are a thing of the past, decent calculators are hard to find these days and spreadsheets are somewhat cumbersome and at times outright dangerous.
+Sliderules are a thing of the past, decent calculators are hard to get by these days and spreadsheets are somewhat cumbersome, at times outright dangerous and just not the right toll for many tasks.
 Jupyter not only revolutionizes data-heavy research in all domains - it also boosts personal productivity for problems on a much smaller scale.

+This repository documents how to set up and configure a Jupyter Notebook Server an a Raspberry Pi 2 complete with Python 3.5.1, fully functioning nbconvert and a basic scientific stack with version 4.0 or later of all components making up the brilliant jupyter interactive computing environment.

 ## Requirements
 * a Raspberry Pi 2 complete with 5V micro-usb power-supply